zymfe/into-react/docs/03、各种变量记录/10、ReactElement.md

-a factory function to return ReactElement
+the factory function to return a ReactElement
 ``` javascript
 /**
  * Create and return a new ReactElement of the given type.